Getting Started with MCXW23-EVK

 2.3 MCUXpresso Config Tools

 The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.
-It is fully integrated as a part of MCUXpresso IDE and also as a separate tool if using a different IDE.
+It is fully integrated as a part of MCUXpresso IDE, but also as a separate tool when using a different IDE.

 MCUXpresso Config Tools